KariVigna/pigLatin/README.md

 Code: pigLatin("");
 Expected Output: "that's not a word"

+Test: "It will return "that's not a word" for a string that contains non-alphabetical characters."
+Code: pigLatin("9!p#6:");
+Expected Output: "that's not a word"

 Test: "It will add 'way' to the end of words that begin with a vowel."
 Code: pigLatin("a");
 Expected Output: "away"